 It must speak to the heart of the potential employer’s business by crystallising your story and answering “why should I hire this candidate?” in their mind.

-That being said, a great resume profile leaves the reader wanting to know more.
+That said, a great resume profile leaves the reader wanting to know more.

 Without the benefit of commercial insight, standard resume writers tend to overpack resume profiles with enthusiastic, but ultimately empty, phrasing.
 I’m sure that you’ve had resumes with those types of profiles land on your desk – they’re are notoriously non-specific and devoid of personality.

-4. It Doesn’t Position You As An Executive.
+4. It Doesn’t Position You As The Right Fit.

-A good executive resume must inspire confidence and provide assurance that the executive’s unique skills and attributes will be an asset, rather than a liability.
+As a new candidate, you represent a significant investment for a business.
+Your resume must inspire confidence and provide assurance that your unique skills and attributes will be a good match for the company’s culture.

 5. It Highlights Your Past – Not Your Future – Value.